bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 exogenous and shocks endogenous.
 The mapping between variables and their corresponding shocks is declared in the model file, so we can simply call [`autoexogenize!`](@ref).
 We make a copy of the plan `p`, so that the original plan would not be modified.
-We also make a copy of the exogenous data `ed`, so that the original would remain unchanged.
+We also make a copy of the exogenous data, `ed`, so that the original would remain unchanged.

 ```@repl frbus